Peter and I visited Portland, Oregon a couple of weeks ago. It was our first (and last?) trip to Portland. It was boring. No offense to my husband.

 Lake Ingalls is a 9.5 mile moderately trafficked out and back trail located near Cle Elum, WA that features a river and is rated as difficult.
 The trail is primarily used for hiking, walking, camping, and backpacking and is accessible from July until October.

 Let’s first address the July until October bit of the description.
-The reason why it is only open for those months is because it’s covered in snow the other months.
+The reason why it is only open for those months is that it’s covered in snow the other months.
 This means it’s high in altitude.
 The second bit that needs to be addressed is the mileage.
 A 16 km / 10 mi hike is a long hike, especially considering my first hike ever was just a few days ago and it was less than 6.4 km /4 mi round trip.

 Enough about hiking.
 Let’s get back to Portland!